yijirong/iot/README.md

 # iot

 # Weekly report 1
-[2020-08-31] Took part in the first class and had a preliminary understanding of the main content of the iot.
+[2020-08-31] Took part in the first class and had a preliminary understanding of the main content of the IOT.

 [2020-09-05] reviewed the syllabus and began to study the IEEE writing style.